pungaliy/Microstructural_Lick_Analysis/README.md

 ##### Running the program
 - Once you are in this directory, which should contain the four files mentioned above as well as a folder containing the csv files, run the following command in command prompt/terminal: ```python summarize_data.py```
 - Your results should be placed in a file called output.csv located in the Microstructural_Lick_Analysis-master" folder
-- Note that the program **will overwrite** the output.csv folder each time it is run.
+- Note that the program **will overwrite** the output.csv file each time it is run.
 If you'd like to save the results, move the file to a different folder.